-2. Make sure that all devices allocated to each production system's virtual machine are available to that production system.

-To do this, enter the appropriate commands from the production system's system console.

-3. Make sure that all z/VM service virtual machines that are supposed to run are running.
+- 2. Make sure that all devices allocated to each production system's virtual machine are available to that production system. - To do this, enter the appropriate commands from the production system's system console. - 3.
+Make sure that all z/VM service virtual machines that are supposed to run are running.

 To check the status of the accounting, error recording (EREP), and symptom record recording virtual machines, enter the CP QUERY RECORDING command.
-For more details, see "Finding Out the Status of Accounting" on page 185, "Finding Out the Status of Error Recording" on page 193, or "Finding Out the Status of Symptom Record Recording" on page 203.
+For more details, see "Finding Out the Status of Accounting" on page 185 or "Finding Out the Status of Symptom Record Recording" on page 192.